yata-/Bridge/.github/CONTRIBUTING.md

 Your reward is sweet karma and that warm fuzzy feeling knowing you’ve helped the Bridge.NET community.

 If you turn out to be a **bug squashing** and **feature adding** wizard... we would like to get to know you better.
 There’s always an open seat at Object.NET for a talented engineer.
-Please check out our [Jobs](http://object.net/jobs/) section for more information about working with Object.NET.

 We are a fully distributed company with [team members](http://object.net/#team) spread across Earth.
 All positions are Remote.